 Possibly the finest early eighties band never to have a chart single.
 Practically ever present in the Indie Charts for a brief, but magnificent, 2 years.

 Their first single was the much beloved Getting Nowhere Fast but it was the ‘B’ side Warm Girls which, as well as supplying the name for the band, had so many ideas and motifs packed into one song that really pointed to the direction the band would take.
 It was inevitable that the final riff would resurface on Fast Boyfriends – it was too good for just the one song.

 After the debut indie hit, the follow up singles Politics and Go For Gold resulted in them recording Richard Skinner and John Peel Sessions.

-After that there was no looking back as indie chart toppers Politics and Go For Gold brought them to the attention of Smash Hits!
-Then just when you thought you'd managed to put a finger on their sound they released Pleasure, an album so different from the rest of the indie charts that you can still play it now and completely baffle new listeners.
+Their only album, Pleasure, was an album so different from the rest of the post-punk indie pack that you can still play it now and completely baffle new listeners.
 As John Peel said about Roxy Music, it just doesn’t seem to relate to anything else.

-If Judy has the letter I wrote to her, I hope she’s lost it!
+If Jo got the letter I wrote to her, I hope she’s lost it!